eughanbell/JH03/README.md

 ```
 python performance_testing.py uniprot my_list_of_uniprot_ids.txt
 ```
-To warm the cache with a text file containing a uniprot id on each line.
+This warms the cache with a text file containing a uniprot id on each line.

 # Inspecting/Clearing the Cache